Korean Americans in Greater Los Angeles: Economics

 By 1988, in Los Angeles, many Korean stores had opened in African-American neighborhoods, and by then several boycotts by African-Americans of Korean businesses had occurred.
 By that time many Korean garment manufacturers acted as middlemen by employing Hispanic workers and selling product to White-owned manufacturers of clothing.

 In 2014 the federal government ran a raid against business operations that it accused of being money laundering.
 By 2015 some Korean business owners stated that they may take their operations out of Los Angeles due to a reduction in Latin American customers, an increasing minimum wage, and stricter governmental enforcement of labor laws, all occurring after the 2014 raid.

+Since the 1990s, Koreatown has seen booming real estate investment, bringing in waves of new development, transforming it from a largely immigrant, mom-and-pop business district to one of the most attractive multifamily and mixed-use markets in greater Los Angeles.
+Real Estate developers have added thousands of new apartments in predominantly mid and high-rise buildings, many of which have ground-floor retail, which, in turn, replaces or overshadows smaller businesses with potentially lower rents.
+Large firms like Jamison Properties and other institutional investors now control a good portion of office and residential properties in Koreatown, showing a shift from small to large, corporate landlords and landowners.
+This process of capital restructuring and development-led gentrification brings new economic opportunities and diversity to Koreatown, but also raises concerns about the displacement and pricing-out of families and business that have called the neighborhood home for generations.